 "Recommended by Duncan Hines" Exhibit

 On display at the Kentucky Museum, "Recommended by Duncan Hines" includes 8 sections featuring the life and work of the Bowling Green native.
-An extensive collection of artifacts are on hand including substantial collections from the Hines family and the Bowling Green Area Convention and Visitors’ Bureau.
+An extensive collection of artifacts are on hand including substantial collections from the Hines family and the Bowling Green Area Convention & Visitors Bureau.
 The exhibit features these artifacts along with state-of the art media tools so visitors will learn about Hines’ career as a writer on travel, dining and entertaining, as well as his transition to a "name brand" icon and pioneer in the world of packaged food.

-Take a look at the exhibit by watching our Virtual Tours on the Kentucky Museum's page here.
 The first vignette recalls American life in the early 1900s.
 Along the way, visitors will be introduced to Duncan Hines, the man, with a brief biographical overview of his life, including his birth and upbringing in Bowling Green.
 They will learn about his family, his career and how what started as a hobby, turned Duncan Hines into an American icon.
 Visitors will see the Duncan Hines kitchen filled with items from Hines’ own kitchen – his stove, ice bucket and accessories.
 The cabinets are filled with branded artifacts and objects – mixes, cookware, Stetson dinnerware, and cookbooks.

 It not only exhibits the familiar, nostalgic trappings and artifacts of mid-century America, it represents the central themes of Duncan Hines’ work.
 Just as the kitchen is the heart of a home, this kitchen is at the “heart” of the Duncan Hines story.
 These are only a few of the artifacts on exhibit at “Recommended by Duncan Hines.”

-ABOUT DUNCAN HINES “Duncan Hines” conjures up images of sweet treats in the minds of most Americans, but there is more to the story.
+“Duncan Hines” conjures up images of sweet treats in the minds of most Americans, but there is more to the story.
 Duncan Hines was a real person…a small town boy turned American icon!

 Hines was born on March 26, 1880, in Bowling Green, Ky.
 He studied at Bowling Green Business University and accepted a job in Chicago as a traveling salesman just before graduation.
 It was the time spent on the road before returning to Bowling Green that would prepare him for his greatest success.